-(f) Modifications permitted: Exceptions and modifications to the fence and wall height provisions may be permitted subject to the approval of Site Development Permit by the Director for fences/walls eight (8) feet or less, or approval of a Use Permit for fences/walls greater than eight (8) feet by the Zoning Administrator per section 7-9-125.
-In addition to the findings required by section 7-9-125, the following findings shall also be made prior to the approval of a fence or wall height Use Permit application:

-- (1) The height and location of the fence or wall as proposed will not result in or create a traffic hazard. - (2) The location, size, design and other characteristics of the fence or wall will not create conditions or situations that may be objectionable, detrimental or incompatible with other permitted uses in the vicinity.
+- (e) Modifications permitted: Exceptions and modifications to the fence and wall height provisions may be permitted subject to the approval by the Director for fences/walls eight (8) feet or less, or approval of a use permit for fences/walls greater than eight (8) feet by the Zoning Administrator per section 7-9-1507-9-111TBD.
+In addition to the findings required by section 7-9-1507-9-111TBD, the following findings shall also be made prior to the approval of a fence or wall height use permit application: - (1) The height and location of the fence or wall as proposed will shall not result in or create a traffic hazard. - (2) The location, size, design and other characteristics of the fence or wall will shall not create conditions or situations that may be objectionable, detrimental or incompatible with other permitted uses in the vicinity.